AlexMeesters/Component-Save-System/README.md

 ## Performance tests

-### Performance may differ from this, just take it as an indication.
-The code is still getting updated from time to time.
+### The code is still getting updated from time to time, so performance may differ from this.

 Keep in mind that in normal circumstances, you would not sync 4000 components at a time, unless you do it explicitly.
 This is because all components that implement ISaveable get written to the SaveGame class when the GameObject gets destroyed.